 A successful sales organization starts with a good sales forecast.
 The forecast determines the entire operating rhythm of the company.
-Sales executives need an accurate forecast to plan strategic moves and investments, managers need to understand how to plan for their territories and coach their reps, and reps need to know how they will meet their goals and targets for the quarter.
+Sales executives need an accurate sales forecast to plan strategic moves and investments, managers need to understand how to plan for their territories and coach their reps, and reps need to know how they will meet their goals and targets for the quarter.

 So where to start?

 Having led sales teams for over 20 years, I’ve found that the key begins with measurement.
-In 5 Non-Negotiable Sales Forecasting Metrics for Sales Leaders, I explore the five metrics that are critical to sales forecasting, what they are, how to measure them, and why they matter for your sales team’s success — from one sales leader to another.
+In 5 Non-Negotiable Sales Forecasting Metrics for Sales Leaders, I explore the five sales forecasting metrics that are critical to sales forecasting, what they are, how to measure them, and why they matter for your sales team’s success — from one sales leader to another.

 Here’s a short excerpt.
 You can download the full eBook with the link below.